opf/openproject/docs/system-admin-guide/project-settings/project-attributes/README.md

 > **Please note:** Project attributes an an Enterprise add-on and will only be displayed here for Enterprise on-premises and Enterprise cloud.

-Project attributes are custom fields that allow you to communicate key information relevant to the project in the [Project Overview](#) page.
+Project attributes are custom fields that allow you to communicate key information relevant to the project in the [Project Overview](../../../user-guide/project-overview) page.

 >*Note*: Prior to version 14.0, these were called "project custom fields" and hidden under the 'Custom fields' page.
 Starting with 14.0, there is now a new entry in the administration section called 'Project attributes' under 'Projects'.

 This document describes the process of creating, ordering and grouping project attributes and is directed at instance administrators.
-If you would instead like to know how to enable and set the values for project custom fields at a project level, please read [Using project attributes](#) in our use guide.
+If you would instead like to know how to enable and set the values for project custom fields at a project level, please read our use guide on the [Project Overview](../../../user-guide/project-overview) page.

 ## Viewing project attributes